 The company will cover theft or damage to any vehicle with an MSRP below $50,000, loss-of-use charges (up to $500) and towing charges.
-Like the Premier Rewards Gold Card from American Express, Capital One will pay the lesser of repair costs for the vehicle, its market value minus depreciation and salvage costs or up to $50,000.
+Like the American Express® Gold Card, Capital One will pay the lesser of repair costs for the vehicle, its market value minus depreciation and salvage costs or up to $50,000.

 What isn't covered: SUVs, cargo vans, trucks, pick-ups and antique cars.
 Personal items left in the car, personal injury or personal liability.
 Ireland, Northern Ireland, Israel and Jamaica also are excluded from coverage.

 Length of coverage: No more than 15 days